rolandyuwy/tp/docs/UserGuide.md

 **Format:** `sortdesc`

-* Sorting by description consists of 2 steps.
+* Sorting by description consists of 2 steps:
     * Firstly, the list is sorted in lexicographical order and is case insensitive to the descriptions' first characters.
     * Next, if the first characters of two food items' descriptions are the same letters (e.g. `apple` and `Acorn`), descriptions with upper case first characters will be ordered lower compared to descriptions with lower case first characters (i.e. `Acorn` will be ordered below `apple`).
 * Food items of the same description will be sorted by expiry date from oldest to newest.
 * Food items of the same description and same expiry date will be sorted by priority from high to low.